Should You File for Bankruptcy? A Checklist

 If you decide to file for bankruptcy, don’t be embarrassed and don’t go alone.
 Talk about it with the people who matter most to you.
 Let them know why you’re doing what you’re doing.
 Let them support you.

-If you have more questions about bankruptcy or need help finding a qualified attorney in your area, visit Bankruptcy.org for additional information and resources.
+If you have more questions about bankruptcy or need help finding a qualified attorney in your area, visit our bankruptcy counseling page for additional information and resources.